ogaudefroy/Microsoft.AnalysisServices.AdomdClient.Abstractions/README.md

 # Microsoft.AnalysisServices.AdomdClient.Abstractions
-Set of abstraction classes for AdomdClient to support substitution.
+Set of abstraction classes for Microsoft.AnalysisServices.AdomdClient to support substitution.

-Currently only two wrappers are available :
+Available interfaces:

- - AdomdConnectionWrapper: Wraps an AdomdConnection in a IAdomdConnection
+ - IAdomdConnection: extracted from AdomdConnection, can be retrieved from a regular AdomdConnection with AdomdConnectionWrapper
- - AdomdCommandWrapper: Wraps an AdomdCommand in a IAdomdCommand
+ - IAdomdCommand: extracted from AdomdCommand, can be retrieved from a regular AdomdCommand with AdomdCommandWrapper or with CreateCommand on a IAdomdConnection

-Interfaces documentation has been synched with MSDN documentation
+Code documentation has been synched with MSDN documentation; AdomdClient version supported is 12.0

-Very simple to use:
+Code sample:

     IAdomdConnection connection = new AdomdConnectionWrapper(new AdomdConnection());
     IAdomdCommand command = connection.CreateCommand();